tahoeRobbo/toyProblems/README.md

 -- starting to go back through the old puzzles to update them with better / more efficient / concise / es2015 solutions --

---please check more recent commits for more complex puzzles and better JS practices in the solutions
+--check more recent commits for more complex puzzles and better JS practices in the solutions